Why The United MileagePlus Explorer Card is a Keeper

 Jaguar that’s provided for guests of The Langham

-After we had our ride set up, we got ready and cashed in on our complimentary breakfast at Ai Fiori—which was phenomenal!
+After our ride set up, we got ready and cashed in on our complimentary breakfast at Ai Fiori—which was phenomenal!
 My cousin and I decided to order a couple of things and share.
-We ordered the buttermilk pancakes, uova in purgatorio, and the house potatoes —everything was phenomenal.
+We ordered the buttermilk pancakes, uova in Purgatorio, and the house potatoes—everything was phenomenal.
 You can see the picture below.

 Breakfast